Guatemala

-The territory of modern Guatemala hosted the core of the Maya civilization, which extended across Mesoamerica.
-In the 16th century, most of this area was conquered by the Spanish and claimed as part of the viceroyalty of New Spain.
-Guatemala attained independence in 1821 from Spain and Mexico.
-In 1823, it became part of the Federal Republic of Central America, which dissolved by 1841.

-From the mid- to late 19th century, Guatemala suffered chronic instability and civil strife.
-Beginning in the early 20th century, it was ruled by a series of dictators backed by the United Fruit Company and the United States government.
-In 1944, authoritarian leader Jorge Ubico was overthrown by a pro-democratic military coup, initiating a decade-long revolution that led to sweeping social and economic reforms.
-A U.S.-backed military coup in 1954 ended the revolution and installed a dictatorship.

-From 1960 to 1996, Guatemala endured a bloody civil war fought between the U.S.-backed government and leftist rebels, including genocidal massacres of the Maya population perpetrated by the military.
-A peace accord negotiated by the United Nations has resulted in continued economic growth and successful democratic elections, although poverty, crime, drug trafficking, and civil instability remain major issues.
+The territory of modern Guatemala hosted the core of the Maya civilization, which extended across Mesoamerica; in the 16th century, most of this was conquered by the Spanish and claimed as part of the viceroyalty of New Spain.
+Guatemala attained independence from Spain and Mexico in 1821.
+From 1823 to 1841, it was part of the Federal Republic of Central America.
+For the latter half of the 19th century, Guatemala suffered instability and civil strife.
+From the early 20th century, it was ruled by a series of dictators backed by the United States.
+In 1944, authoritarian leader Jorge Ubico was overthrown by a pro-democratic military coup, initiating a decade-long revolution that led to social and economic reforms.
+In 1954, a U.S.-backed military coup ended the revolution and installed a dictatorship.
+From 1960 to 1996, Guatemala endured a bloody civil war fought between the U.S.-backed government and leftist rebels, including genocidal massacres of the Maya population perpetrated by the Guatemalan military.
+The United Nations negotiated a peace accord, resulting in economic growth and successive democratic elections.